 - Site, crop, commodity, or structure

-- EPA registration #
+- EPA registration # for all pesticides applied.

-- Carrier, if not water
+- Carrier, if not water.

 If providing records for internal record-keeping, applicators may also want to include:

-- Wind speed, wind direction, temp, rh
+- Wind speed, wind direction, temp, relative humidity

 - Start/stop time

 How the Worker Protection Standard is Involved…

 Any producer that employs individuals must comply with WPS requirements pertaining to personal protective equipment, restricted entry and posting.
 Both private and commercial applicators must meet the requirements of WPS when pesticide applications are made.
 For private applicators this pertains to the locations of the area treated or REI that persons may enter or come in contact within a quarter mile.
 For commercial applicators this pertains to the location, date/time, product name and its active ingredients, EPA registration number, REI and any oral or written notices associated with the application.

 There is not one specific way to keep records.
 Applicators can use computer software, paper, the booklets we’ve provided, or even a smartphone ‘app’!
 As long as all the required elements are met, record-keeping can benefit applicators in liability protection and insurance claims.
 It also provides a Pest Management Plan, helps with real estate transfers and management decisions, and most importantly it helps with treating pesticide exposures.